aiidateam/aiida-core/docs/source/intro/get_started.rst

          :click-parent:
          :class: btn-link

-         Run AiiDA and prerequisite services as a single docker container.
+         Run AiiDA and prerequisite services as docker container.

       Does not require the separate installation of prerequisite services.
-      Especially well-suited to get directly started on the **tutorials**.
+      Especially well-suited to get clean environment for plugin development and to get directly started on the **tutorials**.

    .. grid-item-card:: :fa:`cloud;mr-1` Run via virtual machine